leangjia/blender_docs/trunk/blender_docs/manual/troubleshooting/startup.rst

 - See if your computer meets the `minimum requirements <https://www.blender.org/download/requirements/>`__.
 - Confirm that your graphics card is supported and that the drivers are up to date.
-- Make sure you are using the correct Blender version (32 or 64 bit) for your architecture.

 Known causes listed below.